Photo of the Stoughton 1892 High School taken in 2022

 • This commment is unpublished.

-· 10 days ago
+· 1 months ago

 Talk with the state about transitioning it into a long term care facility for veterans.
 There's definitely a need for that in the area.
 You could even talk of donating the building to the state to help drive interest.